23rd government of Ireland

 The 27th Dáil lasted until 1997, but the first government fell in 1994 after the breakdown of relations between the two parties.
-It was succeeded in December 1994 by the 24th Government, a coalition of Fine Gael, with leader John Bruton as Taoiseach, Labour, with Dick Spring serving again as Tánaiste, and Democratic Left, led by Proinsias De Rossa.
+It was succeeded in December 1994 by the 24th government, a coalition of Fine Gael, with leader John Bruton as Taoiseach, Labour, with Dick Spring serving again as Tánaiste, and Democratic Left, led by Proinsias De Rossa.
 This was the only time a government with a new coalition of parties was formed within a single Dáil term.

 Nomination of Taoiseach

 The 27th Dáil first met on 14 December 1992.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Albert Reynolds, Fine Gael leader John Bruton and Labour Party leader Dick Spring were each proposed.
 None of these proposals were passed by the Dáil: Reynolds received 68 votes in favour with 94 against, Bruton received 55 in favour to 107 against, and Spring received 39 in favour to 122 against.
 Reynolds resigned as Taoiseach and continued in a caretaker capacity.

 On 12 January 1993, Albert Reynolds and John Bruton were again proposed for the nomination of the Dáil for the position of Taoiseach, and on this occasion, the nomination of Reynolds was successful by 102 votes to 60.
-Reynolds was then appointed as Taoiseach by President Mary Robinson.
+Reynolds was appointed as Taoiseach by President Mary Robinson.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Albert Reynolds proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.